 MotiveWave is a desktop charting package with advanced technical analysis capabilities.
 Rather than just existing as a standalone charting package, MotiveWave aims to act more as an entire market analysis console.
-It addition to advanced technical analysis tools like Fibonacci, Gann, Wave, Ratio Analysis, and Gartley, the software has scanners, backtesters, walk-forward testing, a trading simulator, and plenty more tools which, if purchased alone, would be more expensive than a MotiveWave license.
+In addition to advanced technical analysis tools like Fibonacci, Gann, Wave, Ratio Analysis, and Gartley patterns, this trading software has scanners, backtesters, walk-forward testing, a trading simulator, and plenty more tools which, if purchased alone, would be more expensive than a MotiveWave license.

 MotiveWave offers multiple different licenses ranging from a basic charting package, to a full suite of charts, backtesting, walk-forward testing, strategy execution, and more.
-Rather than selling monthly subscriptions to their service, MotiveWave sells lifetime licenses, of which you can start a payment plan for to pay off over a period of time.
+You can pay monthly or purchase a lifetime license.
+All plans include 30+ broker and data feed options.

-Charts+, which costs $199 for a license is for traders with more complex strategies who require more chart templates, more indicators, and additional advanced features, but that don’t have a use for many of the extra features like backtesting, walk-forward testing, or scanners.
+The Standard plan, for $24/month or $245 for life, enables chart trading capabilities, Gann analysis, harmonic analysis, and depth of market data.
+It’s targeted towards traders with more complex strategies who require more chart templates, more indicators, and additional advanced features, but that don’t have a use for many of the extra features like backtesting, walk-forward testing, or scanners.

-MotiveWave’s charts rival the top charts in the industry.
-The charts are endlessly customizable, allowing you to change the scaling, bar type, whether each candle should be based on momentum, time, or range, and you can trade directly from the charts with the Trade plan.
-They offer anything you can ask for in a stock chart.
+The MotiveWave charting platform is arguably the best platform available to retail traders today.
+The charts are endlessly customizable, allowing you to change the scaling, bar type, whether each candle should be based on momentum, time, or range, and you can trade directly from the charts with the Standard plan.
+They offer anything you can ask for in a stock trading platform.